9 public sector jobs for graduates

 Environmental health practitioner

-However, to become a qualified environmental health practitioner (EHP), you'll need to achieve an undergraduate or Masters degree in environmental health that's accredited by the Chartered Institute of Environmental Health (CIEH).
+To become a qualified environmental health practitioner (EHP), you'll need to achieve an undergraduate or Masters degree in environmental health that's accredited by the Chartered Institute of Environmental Health (CIEH).

-Once qualified, you could choose to specialise in a particular area such as housing, food safety, environmental protection or public health.
+Once qualified, you can choose to specialise in a particular area such as housing, food safety, environmental protection or public health.
 Starting salaries are between £25,000 and £40,000, with this varying according to the local authority and area of work.

 Learn more about the role of an environmental health practitioner and consider public heath careers.